saplumbaga/jquery.pan/README.md

 <img class="pan" style="max-width:150px;" src="img/big2.jpg" alt="" />
 ```

-It only adds the zoom capability to images that are **smaller than their natural size**.
+It only adds the zoom capability to images that are **smaller than their natural size** or that have a `data-big` attribute.

 The `pan()` method filters out the jQuery selection and returns a jQuery selection with the final elements that have been processed to have zoom & pan capabilities.
 You can further process them as usual with jQuery, for example:

 ```javascript
 $(function(){